Mosquito Control Tips

 Summary & Presentation

-The Athens-Clarke County Public Information Office has created a detailed summary flyer and a presentation that includes tips for controlling mosquitos and important contacts for various problems and concerns.
-During the mosquito season, the flyer will be inserted in all Athens-Clarke County Public Utilities bills.
+The Athens-Clarke County Communications Department created a detailed summary flyer and a presentation that includes tips for controlling mosquitos and important contacts for various problems and concerns.
+During the summer, the flyer will be inserted in all Athens-Clarke County Public Utilities bills.

 Speakers are available to discuss mosquito control issues with community groups.
-To schedule a speaker, call the Public Information Officer at 706-613-3795.
+To schedule a speaker, call the Communications Department at 706-613-3795.

 Prevention & Treatment